dogi/ole--vagrant-bells/README.md

 ```

 ### Windows
 You need to manually install git, virtualbox, and vagrant via internet from the installation links provided above.
-To use virtualbox  and Git in the command line you have to make sure they are in your system Path.
+To use virtualbox  and Git in the Windows command line you have to make sure they are in your system Path.

-Git has 3 options for path evnironment>> 3 options
+Git has 3 options for path evnironment:
+![pic](http://i.stack.imgur.com/5szjG.png)

 - The first option is to use Git Bash only.
 Git commands can only be used with Git Bash.
+Git will not be added to your system Path.
-- the second option is to run Git from the default Windows command prompt.
+- The second option is to run Git from the default Windows command prompt.
 This will add Git to your path.
-- the third option is the same as the second one but it also adds unix commands and tools.
+- The third option is the same as the second one but it also adds unix commands and tools.

-The first option is makes the least changes to your system and is the safest option.
+The first option makes the least changes to your system.
 However, the other two options are more convenient.

-![pic](http://i.stack.imgur.com/5szjG.png)

-To use virtualbox in the command prompt add vboxmanage to your path.
+To use virtualbox in the command prompt you must add it to your path.
 Follow these steps:

 - Right click on Computer